mattragoza/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Matt Ragoza is a 1st year PhD student in the Intelligent Systems Program at the University of Pittsburgh School of Computing and Information.
-His research interests revolve around improving deep learning models by incorporating knowledge and constraints from the natural sciences.
-He is advised by Dr. Kayhan Batmanghelich.
+I am a 1st year PhD student in the Intelligent Systems Program at the University of Pittsburgh School of Computing and Information, where I am advised by Dr. Kayhan Batmanghelich.
+I am interested in developing methods that enable artificial intelligence to augment the scientific process, both in basic research and important practical applications like drug discovery and medicine.
+My current approach is to improve the generalizability and interpretability of deep learning models by incorporating prior knowledge and constraints from the natural sciences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-matthew-ragoza.pdf" "newtab" >}}CV{{< /staticref >}}.